A New Way to Get Your Website Online

 To get started with Hibu, you simply connect with a Hibu representative, via phone or a contact form, to set up a no-obligation consultation to see whether Hibu Smart Sites is right for you.
 Once you decide to go ahead, the website building process begins with a phone call from your Hibu account manager (referred to as “onboarding” by Hibu staff).

-The call will be scheduled at a convenient time for you – sort of.
-If you’re not in the US, you will need to work around time zone differences, which can be tricky.
+The call will be scheduled at a convenient time for you.
 Calls are usually scheduled Monday through Friday during Hibu’s business hours, which are 8am-7pm EST.

 How Long Does the Phone Call Last?